composer/windows-setup/README.md

 Next you have to choose your Installation Type, either Global or Basic.
 A **Global** installation is recommended because this enables Composer to be run from any location by simply typing `composer`.

 A **Basic** installation, on the otherhand, requires you to be in the directory you installed it to and typing `php composer.phar`.
-This might be required in certain circumstances or if you just want to quickly try Composer out.
+This might be suitable in certain circumstances, or if you wish to try out Composer quickly.

-After you have chosen the directory you wish to install to and accepted the choices you have made, the installer will download Composer and set everything up.
-Full details about using Composer can be found at [http://getcomposer.org][composer] and a repository of packages can be found at [Packagist][packagist].
+After you have chosen the directory you wish to install to and reviewed the choices you have made, the installer will download Composer and set everything up.
+Full documentation can be found at [http://getcomposer.org][composer] and a repository of packages can be browsed at [Packagist][packagist].

 <a name="Uninstalling"></a>
 ## Uninstalling